Freedom - The Geograph Manifesto

 - The source code for the website is open source and licensed under the GNU General Public Licence (GPL).

-- All photographic submissions are licensed by the original submitter under a Creative Commons Attribution-ShareAlike licence granting everyone the rights to use the image for any purpose (including commercial use), as long as credit is given to the copyright holder and that derivative works use the same licence.
+- All photographic and attached metadata submissions are licensed by the original submitter under a Creative Commons Attribution-ShareAlike licence granting everyone the rights to use the image for any purpose (including commercial use, for example, the sale of the images and attached metadata), as long as credit is given to the copyright holder and that derivative works use the same licence.

 To illustrate how this ensures freedom, let's look at what would happen if it all goes horribly wrong...

 Alice takes over running the site, and changes it from a free and fun educational resource to a commercial photo gallery where you must pay for the 640x480 full size image.
 Bob, a long time contributor, is furious.